Discover free knitting patterns for Autumn you’ll love to make.

 Nordic inspired knitting patterns from Laine magazine

 Laine magazine is always a source of inspiration and their latest issue (9) is no exception.
-A nordic knit and lifestyle magazine, I love the ethos – cherishing natural fibres, slow living, local craftsmanship and the simply beautiful things in life.
+You can buy a copy here on Etsy A nordic knit and lifestyle magazine, I love the ethos – cherishing natural fibres, slow living, local craftsmanship and the simply beautiful things in life.
 I’ll be speaking to the editor, Jonna Hietala, over on the blog soon, so watch this space…

 To give you a taster in the meantime, my own personal favourite knitting patterns from the latest issue are these beauties: